 It is easy to take things for granted in one’s own family.
 There is often little understanding of how or why the adult members in particular, have arrived at certain stances or beliefs.
 So it was with me and my grandfather, E. Stanley Jones.
 To me, he was just my grandfather who traveled a lot!
 But now it is fascinating and rewarding to see and understand him as a real person and realize just what an exceptional human being he was.

 Though in his day, my grandfather was known all over the world, it was India that gave him the ultimate challenge; and India was the anvil on which he tempered and solidified his faith.
-But let me first tell you about his early years and how he arrived at what was to be his life’s work as an evangelist for Jesus Christ.
+But let me first tell you about his early years and how he arrived at what was to be his life’s work as a follower of Jesus Christ.

 His autobiography tells us that as a teenager, he ran with a gang – obviously his parents did not approve.
 Maybe his “gang” was more benign than the ones in our day.
-Despite his outer rebelliousness, my grandfather was receptive when a visiting evangelist spoke on what Christ meant to him.
+Despite his outer rebelliousness, my grandfather was receptive when a visiting pastor spoke on what Christ meant to him.
 The night of the service, this young rebel (my grandfather) and his friends had planned to disrupt the service, but that disruption did not happen.
-To the astonishment and annoyance of his friends, my grandfather responded to the evangelist’s call and a dramatic conversion that changed his life.
+To the astonishment and annoyance of his friends, my grandfather responded to the evangelist’s message and that decision changed his life.

 E. Stanley Jones had planned to be a lawyer, but instead entered the ministry.
-Considering his persuasiveness for the cause of Christ, he would have been an exceptional attorney.
-But, once he assumed the responsibilities of faithful discipleship, he never turned back.
+As he assumed the responsibilities of faithful discipleship, he never turned back.
 He plowed a straight furrow to Asbury College, to evangelism, to missionary service in India, and to world renown as a witness to Jesus Christ.

 He went to India in 1907 as a missionary when he was just 23 years old.
 It is amazing to learn how casually mission boards treated new missionaries in those days.
 No orientation was given – for the country, its customs or climate, or even tips on how to get around.
 He was given a one-way ship passage from New York City to Bombay and the voyage took six weeks.
 While he was given the name of his ultimate destination, getting there was up to him.

-E. Stanley Jones’ first church was a British, American, Anglo Indian church in Lucknow.
+E. Stanley Jones’ first church was a British, American, Anglo-Indian church in Lucknow.
 He was successful in adding members to the church, but felt a sense of constriction given that the great masses of India were beyond his reach.
 He felt uneasiness and alarm with what was happening in the Christian convert community.
 Too often in changing their faith, the new converts were also encouraged to reject their identification with their Indian culture.
 This was British India and a time of political unrest.
 Some Indian Christians were becoming aliens in their own country.
 That did not seem right.
 Very early in his career, E. Stanley Jones urged Indian Christians to remain within their culture.
 He was convinced that Christianity could be truly indigenous in India, as well as anywhere else in the world.
-I believe that this conviction was an important contribution to both mission work and evangelism.
+I believe that this conviction was an important contribution to his ministry.

 He was speaking constantly to ever growing audiences of educated non-Christians.
 He presented a disentangled Christ, apart from the trappings of Christianity, apart from Western Civilization.
 Christ was presented as a universal Christ, belonging to all cultures and races and the answer to ALL human need.
 His audience was interested in this Christ.
 His first book, Christ of the Indian Road, published in 1925 – made this point clear.
-For Jones it was not the superiority of Christianity, but the all-sufficiency of Christ that was the foundation of Christian mission.
-(Martin, Missionary of the Indian Road: The Theology of E. Stanley Jones)
+For Jones it was not the superiority of Christianity, but the all-sufficiency of Christ that was the foundation of Christian ministries.

 Triangle Relationship Sparks Freedom